RA-curryfish/PongOS/README.md

 ## Details
 Some details of certain concepts

+### Misc.
+- Remember to keep the kernel in some kind of a busy loop otherwise it will exit and you will spend a half a day trying to figure out why interrupts aren't working :)

 ### Interrupts
 There are three categories:
 - CPU interrupts: The first 32 are reserved by the CPU for itself